White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Price Comparison: Which Gold Is More Expensive

-Now to the main question: which gold is more expensive - white, yellow, or rose?
+Now to the main question: which type is more expensive - white, yellow, or rose?

 Price Per Gram Comparison